Adding a custom domain managed by a third-party DNS provider - AWS Amplify Hosting

 If you are not using Amazon Route 53 to manage your domain, you can add a custom domain managed by a third-party DNS provider to your app deployed with Amplify.

-If you are using GoDaddy or Google Domains, see Update DNS records for a domain managed by GoDaddy or Update DNS records for a domain managed by Google Domains for procedures specific to these providers.
+If you are using GoDaddy, see Updating DNS records for a domain managed by GoDaddy for instructions specific to this provider.

 To add a custom domain managed by a third-party DNS provider